oznogon/gattaibushido-public/rules/05_coach.md

 | 6     | Storm + Storm |
 | 7     | BGM Attacks!  |

-To provide suitable challenge for one-shot Robo Rumbles, add the BGM's Threat rating to Coach's Stash Limit and Draw on each round.
+To provide suitable challenge for one-shot Robo Rumbles, add the BGM's Threat rating to Coach's Cache Limit and Draw on each round.

 ### Moving Along the Path